-In partnership with the Iowa West Foundation, the Southwest Iowa COVID-19 Response unmet needs fund will support the many and varied ongoing local efforts of our nonprofit partners to address challenges brought forth by COVID-19, as well as focus philanthropic efforts to ensure resources are available to the nonprofit organizations serving our community.
+The Southwest Iowa COVID-19 Response Fund, a partnership between Pottawattamie County Community Foundation and the Iowa West Foundation, will support the many and varied ongoing local efforts of our nonprofit partners to address challenges brought forth by COVID-19, as well as focus philanthropic efforts to ensure resources are available to the nonprofit organizations serving our community.

 As the local impact of the pandemic unfolds, our community's desire to help has been inspiring.
 Contributing to the Southwest Iowa COVID-19 Response unmet needs fund is one of many ways in which everyone can make a difference.